 Canada can prohibit Corus and other companies from conducting certain business with specific individuals, entities and countries via sanctions for national security, political and economic reasons.
+Corus may also be required by contract to follow the sanctions of other governments such as the United Kingdom or the United States.
 Employees should consult the Corus Anti-Bribery, Anti-Corruption and Sanctions Policy for more details on what constitutes a prohibited transaction and how to check for lists of sanctioned parties.